jaco9419/C-Plus-Plus/README.md

 ## Some Terms:

+#### Protected
+Everything inside the class, friend functions and derived classes, have acces to what is protected.

 #### Inheritance
-It allows us to inherite everything that is public from a base class to a derived class.<br>
+It allows us to inherite everything that is public or protected from a base class to a derived class.<br>
 <code>class Daughter: public Mother</code>

 #### Operator Overloading